MILL-LX/pi-rgb-slot-machine/README.md

 If all is well, have a look at the code for this project in the [app](./app) directory in this repo.

 ### Troubleshooting
 1. This app was built against commit `a3eea997a9254b83ab2de97ae80d83588f696387` of the LED Matrix Library.
-Try checking out that commit in the library repo and building installing it:<br><br>
+Try checking out that commit in the library repo and installing it:<br><br>
 ```bash
 git checkout a3eea997a9254b83ab2de97ae80d83588f696387
 sudo make clean